-If you want to 5
+If you want to - -

 close the window, Working with icons

 click here.
 To open an icon

 Double-click the icon

 To copy an icon into another folder (instead of moving it)

 Click here to return to the main Macintosh

-Shortcuts window for more categories Click here to see the next window (if there is one).
+Shortcuts window for Click here to see the next

+more categories Topics window (if there is one).